 - Candidates must meet one of the following clinical practice requirement options:

-- Option 1: Practice as an RN or APRN for 1,750 hours in direct bedside care of acutely/critically ill adult patients during the previous two years, with 875 of those hours accrued in the most recent year preceding application.
+- Option 1: Practice as an RN or APRN for 1,750 hours in direct care of acutely/critically ill adult patients during the previous two years, with 875 of those hours accrued in the most recent year preceding application.
 Of those 1,750 hours, 875 must be in the care of acutely/critically ill adult cardiac surgery patients within the first 48 hours postoperatively.

-- Option 2: Practice as an RN or APRN for at least five years with a minimum of 2,000 hours in the care of acutely/critically ill adult patients, with 144 of those hours accrued in the most recent year preceding application.
+- Option 2: Practice as an RN or APRN for at least five years with a minimum of 2,000 hours in direct care of acutely/critically ill adult patients, with 144 of those hours accrued in the most recent year preceding application.
 Of those 2,000 hours, 1,000 must be in the care of acutely/critically ill adult cardiac surgery patients within the first 48 hours postoperatively.

-- Orientation hours spent shadowing/working with another nurse who has the patient assignment do not count toward clinical hours for CSC eligibility; however, orientation hours during which you are the assigned nurse providing direct bedside care to acutely/critically ill adult cardiac surgery patients may be counted.
+- Orientation hours spent shadowing/working with another nurse who has the patient assignment do not count toward clinical hours for CSC eligibility; however, orientation hours during which you are the assigned nurse providing direct care to acutely/critically ill adult cardiac surgery patients may be counted.

 - Eligible clinical practice hours are those completed in a U.S.-based or Canada-based facility or in a facility determined to be comparable to the U.S. standard of acute/critical care nursing practice.

 - Nurses serving as manager, educator (in-service or academic), APRN or preceptor may apply their hours spent supervising nursing students or nurses at the bedside.

 - The name and contact information of a professional associate must be given for verification of clinical practice.

 - A professional associate is defined as a clinical supervisor or colleague (RN or physician) with whom you work.